The current 2024 presidential election odds make Donald Trump the clear favorite to return to the Oval Office.

 In 2020, he received more than 18 million votes in the Republican primary.
 That was the most ever for an incumbent president in a primary.

-The first Democrat elected after the Civil War, Grover Cleveland was the only president to leave the White House and return for a second term four years later, and Trump is seemingly itching to follow in his footsteps.
+The first Democrat elected after the Civil War, Grover Cleveland was the only president to leave the White House and return for a second term four years later.
+Trump is seemingly itching to follow in his footsteps.

 Will Joe Biden Run for President in 2024?

-Biden has indicated that he plans to run for re-election in 2024.
-Democrats expect him to do so, but they’re less sure if he should.
+Yes, incumbent President Joe Biden will run for re-election in 2024 after securing 3,933 delegates in the primaries which makes him the presumptive Democratic presidential nominee.
+Democrats expected him to do so, but they’re less sure if he should.

 Just six sitting presidents decided not to run for a second term: